-- 4.1.1 There must be an agreed award scheme and assessment criteria, in accordance with Section 3: Schemes of Award and Assessment Criteria for programmes offered through the University of London Worldwide in place for every degree and they must be applied. - 4.1.2 The University of London Worldwide, the federation member, and Boards of Examiners for undergraduate degrees should ensure that the award scheme makes provision for the award of the appropriate class.
-Boards of Examiners for Intermediate awards, Diplomas and Masters degrees must ensure that there is an agreed scheme for the award of Credit, Merit and Distinction where the Programme Regulations make provision for the award of these classes. - 4.1.3 The University of London Worldwide, the federation member, and Boards of Examiners should ensure that there is an agreed scheme for the award of any exit qualifications associated with the degrees for which it is responsible. - 4.1.4 Schemes of Award and assessment criteria should be approved by the appropriate body, as identified in the Quality Assurance Schedule, in advance of the examinations.
-These are made available to members of the Board of Examiners, Assessors and Assistant Examiners and copied to the University of London Worldwide for report to the University.
+- 4.1.1 There must be an agreed award scheme and assessment criteria, in accordance with Section 3: Schemes of Award and Assessment Criteria for programmes offered through the University of London Worldwide and the School of Advanced Study in place for every degree and they must be applied. - 4.1.2 The University of London Worldwide, the federation member, the School of Advanced Study and Boards of Examiners for undergraduate and postgraduate degrees should ensure that the award scheme makes provision for the award of the appropriate class.
+Boards of Examiners for Intermediate awards5, Diplomas and Masters degrees must ensure that there is an agreed scheme for the award of Credit, Merit and Distinction where the Programme Regulations make provision for the award of these classes. - 4.1.3 The University of London Worldwide, the federation member, the School of Advanced Study and Boards of Examiners should ensure that there is an agreed scheme for the award of any exit qualifications associated with the degrees for which it is responsible. - 4.1.4 Schemes of Award and assessment criteria should be approved by the appropriate body, as identified in the Quality Assurance Schedule6, or by the Institute and the Academic Quality and Standards Committee (AQSC) in the School of Advanced Study in advance of the examinations.
+These are made available to members of the Board of Examiners, Assessors and Assistant Examiners